MicrosoftDocs/windows-dev-docs/windows-apps-src/xbox-live/achievements-2017/simplified-achievements.md

 If *percentComplete* is set to a number greater than 100, the API will behave as if you set it to exactly 100.

-## Testing Achievements

-There are two big asks that we typically hear from developers when it comes to validating their achievements during development:

-1. I want to reset achievements for a test user.

-2. I want to add unlocked achievements (and Gamerscore) for a test user.

-With the Achievements 2017 system, we are building APIs that will support both of these scenarios and will allow game developers to more easily test their title’s achievements within their dev sandboxes.

-*More info coming soon!*

 ## Frequently Asked Questions

-### <span id="_Why_are_Challenges" class="anchor"></span>Can I ship my title using the Achievements 2017 system before the Mandatory date?
+### <span id="_Why_are_Challenges" class="anchor"></span>Can I ship my title using the Achievements 2017 system yet?

 Absolutely!
-Beginning on the First Approved date, all new titles are welcomed and encouraged to make use of the Achievements 2017 system in lieu of the Cloud-Powered Achievements system.
+All new titles are welcomed and encouraged to make use of the Achievements 2017 system in lieu of the Cloud-Powered Achievements system.

 ### Why are Challenges not supported in the Achievements 2017 system?